-Is it possible to agree and to disagree with a single statement such as this one?
-It is true that there is no place like Alaska, and we cannot more strongly urge you all, regardless of age, to visit ‘The Last Frontier’ at some point, in whatever capacity makes the most sense for you.
-Even if you do chance ruining the rest of the world for the rest of your life (kidding, of course).
+There is no place like Alaska, we agree.
+However, at the same time, we urge everyone, regardless of age, to visit ‘The Last Frontier’ at some point, in whatever capacity makes the most sense for you.
+Even if by doing so you chance ruining the rest of the world for the rest of your life (kidding, of course).

-Not only is Alaska a surreal place to see, but it also provides a cornucopia of photographic delights across the spectrum of nature photography be it with wildlife image-making or landscapes.
+Not only is Alaska incredible in its scenery, but it also provides a cornucopia of photographic delights across the spectrum of nature photography, a wildlife and landscapers’ dream location.

 We think there may not exist a better way to experience Alaska than by joining Backcountry Journeys’ Marine Wildlife of Alaska: Kenai Fjords photography tour.

 At the edge of the Kenai Peninsula lies a land where the ice age procrastinates.
 Nearly 40 glaciers flow from the Harding Icefield, which is the crowning feature at Kenai Fjords National Park, located near Seward, Alaska.
 The Harding Icefield and its outflowing glaciers cover 700 square miles of Alaska’s Kenai Mountains in glacier ice.
 Created more than 23,000 years ago during the Pleistocene Epoch, the Icefield was a small piece of the vast ice sheet that covered much of Southcentral Alaska.